モロッコ

 • Breakfast

-• Fes Sightseeing Meet with the guide and spend half a day walking through the narrow streets of the medina, learning about its history and culture.
+• Fez sightseeing Meet your guide and spend a half day walking the narrow streets of the medina while learning about its history and culture.

-Start here and proceed along the main street, Talaa Kebira.
-Pay attention to the architectural styles influenced by Spain and Tunisia as you pass through shops and souks (markets).
+Start here and proceed along the main street, Tala'a Kebira.
+Notice architectural styles influenced by Spain and Tunisia as you pass shops and souks (markets).

 Tannery

-One of the most unique sights in the old medina is the Chouara Tannery, which is particularly famous.
-Climbing to the rooftop of a nearby leather goods store, you can overlook the stone dyeing vats from the 11th century and watch artisans still using techniques from centuries ago.
+One of the most unique sights in the old medina is the tanneries, especially the famous Chouara Tannery.
+From the rooftop of a nearby leather shop you can look down on 11th-century stone dyeing vats and see artisans still using techniques that have been employed for centuries.

 Al-Attarine Madrasa

-Built in the 14th century, this building is a beautiful example of Moroccan architecture and craftsmanship, characterized by intricate zellij (tile decoration).
+Built in the 14th century, this building is a beautiful example of Moroccan architecture and craftsmanship, notable for its intricate zellij (tile) work.

 • Attachment Image from Itinerary Row: 67593 Attachment Image from Itinerary Row: 67593 Attachment Image from Itinerary Row: 67593